meditechopen/meditech-thuctap/ThaoNV/ghi-chep-elk/script/README.md

 # Script install ELK Server

 This is script to install ELK server.
-Please nopte that this script is only work for CentOS 7.
+Please note that this script only works for CentOS 7.

-Firstly, please download script and two files config for logstash
+Firstly, please download script and two config files for logstash

-If you do not have wget.
+If you do not have `wget`.
 Please run the following command to install it:

 `yum install wget -y`